-Starwood Preferred Guest (SPG) used to offer straight status matches from competitors’ programs but discontinued this couple of years ago.
-Now that the hotel company is merging with Marriott it is a good time to take advantage of this match/challenge opportunity (for the last time).
+Starwood Preferred Guest (SPG) used to offer straight status matches from competitors’ programs but discontinued this a couple of years ago.
+Now that the hotel company is part of Marriott it is a good time to take advantage of this match/challenge opportunity for the last time.

 You can access SPG’s web page for Gold and Platinum benefits here.

 READ MORE: SPG Rate & Bonus Points And Miles Promotions

 There is an offer for Starwood Preferred Guest Gold status after one stay in the Asia Pacific region.
 You can read more about it on the article: